mozilla-services/heka-docs/source/index.rst

 Getting Started
 ===============

-Heka is under development at the moment.
-Currently the only component that is close to ready is `hekad`, the message processing pipeline that serves as both the agent and the aggregator, depending on configuration.
-A good place to get started is to read the architecture documentation, which lays out the big picture and provides links to individual components, as well as details regarding `hekad` configuration.
+Heka is under development and is not ready for production use.
+Heka's main component is `hekad`, a message processing and routing daemon that serves as both the agent and the aggregator, depending on configuration.
+A good place to get started is to read the architecture documentation, which provides an overview of the Heka design as well as details on configuring and writing plugins for the `hekad` daemon.

 Contents: